Who may mentor?

 What about Group Mentoring?

 Group mentoring is growing in popularity due to its affordability, but please consider what you can personally earn toward the requirement.
-Case conference presentations work best as one mentor can present cases to many students and each can earn the actual contact time and also the number of cases presented.
+Case studies work best as one mentor can present to many students at the same time and each can earn the actual contact time and also the number of cases presented.
 However, consider you as an attendee listening to somebody else discuss a recent patient/client session.
 How can you get credit for that?
 It is NOT your own personal session and it is NOT your patient/client so you can’t claim anything for that session.
 It is a good way to learn and you may enjoy participation, so long as you remember how to view the experience toward completion of your own requirements.